Skip to Content

 What kind of problems does a BMW X3 usually have?
-In this blog, we’ve outlined the most important things you should watch out for when you’re in the market for an X3.
+In this post, we’ve outlined the most important things you should watch out for when you’re in the market for an X3.
 However, let’s first start with a quick answer.

 Common problems for all generations of the BMW X3 are a loss of braking power because of a damaged vacuum pump as well as a sunroof that’s stuck or which has clogged drains causing water to enter the cabin.
 Furthermore, oil leaks have been a significant problem for the second and first-generation, and an overheating PCV valve heater caused some 2007 – 2011 X3s to go up in flames.

-That was the most straightforward answer possible.
-In the article below, we’ll discuss every problem in detail.
-We’ll do so for all generations of the X3 in great detail.
 This means that, no matter what model year you’re looking at, you should know what problems you can expect, what causes them, and how they should be fixed.
-Read on!

-Third-Generation (2017 – Present)
+Third-Generation BMW X3 (2017 – Present)

 The third generation of the BMW X3 certainly isn’t without its flaws.
 This is not necessarily because of the number of complaints this car has received.
 Most model years of this generation end up with around 20 – 50 complaints which is reasonable for a luxury vehicle.
 However, we would advise you to stay away from the 2019 model year (55 complaints, 9 recalls) and the 2020 model year (22 complaints, 12 recalls) because the build-quality overall seems to be questionable.

-Loss Of Braking Power
+1. Loss Of Braking Power

 In mid-2018 BMW recalled 2018-2019 BMW X3 sDrive30i, X3 xDrive30i and X3 M40i under recall number 18V453000.
 Owners of these vehicles could experience reduced braking power because of insufficient coating on the rear brake calipers.
 The solution was to bleed these rear brake calipers, which did solve the issue.